History of Suresnes: The 1900s

 Municipal medal struck for the inauguration of new school buildings in 1903.

 In the municipal elections of May 1900, the list led by Caron defeated that of Genteur.
-The victor accuses his predecessor of overspending on the construction of the village hall but defends himself against critics who portray him as clerical and reactionary.
+The victor accuses his predecessor of overspending on the construction of the village hall, but defends himself against critics who portray him as clerical and reactionary.
 In October, the municipality inaugurated what was to become the Musée de Suresnes, then a simple showcase in the marriage hall containing memorabilia bequeathed by Dr. Gillard and Edgar Fournier, Suresnes' first historian.
-In 1901, the land known as “Terres blanches” was purchased from the heirs of Suresnes industrialist Meunier to exploit the water from the Tertre fountain springs, which had been positively analyzed by the Prefecture de Police laboratory.
-In the center of Suresnes, a standpipe was even built, distributing water from this source.
-However, the initiative was not followed up, as it was criticized by the mayor's opponents.
+In 1901, the land known as "Terres blanches" was purchased from the heirs of Suresnes industrialist Meunier to exploit the water from the Tertre fountain springs, which the Prefecture de Police laboratory had positively analyzed.
+In the center of Suresnes, a standpipe was even built to distribute water from this source.
+However, the initiative was not followed up on, as the mayor's opponents criticized it.
 The American cemetery was later established on the site of the spring.
 The laboratory reversed its decision in January 1906: the fountain was condemned, and its water was redirected to the sewers.
-Costing too much, according to the new municipality, the retirement home was closed, and the system of home help was reinstated.
+According to the new municipality, the retirement home was deemed too costly, and the system of home help was reinstated.

-In 1905, the law separating Church and State led to the departure of the teaching congregation of nuns who ran a girls' school at 15 Rue de Neuilly, increasing the shortage of places in public schools.
+In 1905, the law separating Church and State led to the departure of the teaching congregation of nuns who ran a girls' school at 15 Rue de Neuilly, therebyincreasing the shortage of places in public schools.
 The question of creating a new school complex was revived, to be located on Rue Vanier, the name sacrificed by the previous municipality and now given back to the section of Rue Benoît-Malon between Rue de Neuilly and Rue Carnot.
 While waiting for a new school to be built, the girls were left in their old, vacant premises.
 In the May 1904 elections, Genteur again defeated Caron but left his seat as mayor to the industrialist Alphonse Huillard.
-Upon his arrival, the new municipality voted to reprimand his predecessors for the deficit in the accounts.
-Rue Vanier was renamed, and several roads were also renamed.
+Upon his arrival, the new municipality voted to reprimand his predecessors for the accounting deficit.
+Rue Vanier was renamed, along with several other roads.
 After falling ill, Huillard was replaced by his deputy, Victor Diederich, on August 11, 1905.